-The Muscatatuck River project area spans more than 26,000 acres along the Muscatatuck River.
+The area spans more than 26,000 acres along the Muscatatuck River.
 It is bounded by the intersection of the Muscatatuck with Interstate 65 and State Road 31 on the east side and flows westward to Jackson-Washington State Forest on the west side.
-The project area stretches across three counties: Scott, Jackson and Washington.
+The area stretches across Scott, Jackson and Washington counties.

-Approximately 2,355 acres are now open within the Muscatatuck River Project Area.
-The project area consists of a variety of habitat types, dominated by bottomland forests and wetlands.
+Approximately 2,355 acres are now open for use.
+It consists of a variety of habitat types, dominated by bottomland forests and wetlands.
 The bottomland forest consists of species such as maples, oaks, sweetgum, river birch, sycamore and beech.
 Many birds use bottomland hardwood forests, such as wild turkey, yellow- and black-crowned night herons, wood ducks, red-headed woodpeckers, screech owls, great horned owls, bald eagles, broad-winged hawks, woodcock, wood thrush, hooded warblers, Kentucky warblers, blue jays and cardinals.
 These bottomland hardwoods also provide excellent habitat for many mammals, such as white-tailed deer, bobcat, raccoon, skunk, fox, beaver, otter, mink, opossum, gray squirrel, fox squirrel and flying squirrel.

-The Muscatatuck River bottoms is a great place to view a wide variety of birds and waterfowl.
+The area is a great place to view a wide variety of birds and waterfowl.
 River otters, beavers, deer and other mammals are also common.

-Gathering berries, nuts, and mushrooms is allowed; however, spring mushroom hunting is restricted to after 1 p.m. daily during the spring turkey season of April 24 through May 12, 2013.
+Gathering berries, nuts, and mushrooms is allowed.
+Spring mushroom hunting is restricted to after noon during the spring turkey season.

 NO Camping and NO Swimming Allowed.